michelesr/thesis/src/mvaa.md

     $ docker rmi image_id [image2_id ...]

-As for the container, id is the image name or hash.
+As for the container, ID is the image name or hash.
 The `-f` option can be used to remove an image even if containers for that image are instanced.
 The directory used for storing of Docker data is `/var/lib/docker/`, and it
 contains: